top of page

 While it's ideal to undertake thorough impact assessments and change analyses, the reality is that time constraints or organisational priorities may sometimes limit the extent to which these discussions can take place.
 When faced with such challenges, change practitioners can adopt a proactive approach that focuses on effective communication, adaptability, empowerment, and the pursuit of quick wins to navigate through change successfully.

-Working in the profession of change management is not solely about predicting and preparing for impacts; it's also about how adeptly we respond to unforeseen circumstances, rally teams, and drive positive change even under time constraints.
+Working in the profession of change management isn't solely about predicting and preparing for impacts; it's also about how adeptly we respond to unforeseen circumstances, rally teams, and drive positive change, even under time constraints.

 Illustration of Team Collaboration with a large clock overhead, showing there's little time to get through the project